EzyCzy/EzyCzy.github.io/_posts/2023-08-24-to-the-new-beningging.md

 title: To the new beningging..benin. beningging...
 date: 2023-08-24
 description: final reflection (hopefully) about ib and universities.
+giscus_comments: true
-tags: reflection rant
+tags: rant
-category: life
+category: reflection
 ---

 As a prestige whore<a href="#prestige-whore"><sup>1</sup> <a>,going to prestigous university is one of my goals during the ib<a href="#ib"><sup>2</sup></a>.
 Why?
 I'm not really sure but I've come to regret many decisions that came with it.